 ‘Make America bait again!’

-Sharknado 5: Global Swarming is a 2017 American comedy horror feature film directed by Anthony C. Ferrante (the previous Sharknado movies; Headless Horseman; Boo) from a screenplay written by Scotty Mullen (Zoombies; The Coed and the Zombie Stoner).
+Sharknado 5: Global Swarming is a 2017 American comedy horror film directed by Anthony C. Ferrante (the previous Sharknado movies; Headless Horseman; Boo) from a screenplay written by Scotty Mullen (Zoombies; The Coed and the Zombie Stoner).

 The film stars Tara Reid (Sharknado films; Charlie’s Farm; Vipers), Ian Ziering (Sharknado films; Tyrannosaurus Azteca; Godzilla: The Series) and Anthony Rogers (Darkness is Coming; Scream: The TV series).